dpzxsm/react-proptypes-generate/README.md

 ### [v1.7.2]
 - Fix `include` and `exclude` path match bug in the `lint-stage`
 - Fix a bug that `FunctionExpression` Component is distinguish as `Class` Component

+### [v1.7.3]
+- Fix a bug that `'arrayOf', 'objectOf', 'instanceOf'` when merge old PropTypes
+- Add `mergeOldIfExist` settings for  only merge exist PropTypes